xHarbour-org/xharbour/xharbour/contrib/gd/README.txt

-test_out.prg    is a sample of a cgi application for windows (I have to complete it). antialiased.prg shows how apply anti-alias to lines. animgif.prg     is a sample to create an animated gif.
+test_out.prg    is a sample of a cgi application for windows (I have to complete it). antialiased.prg shows how apply anti-alias to lines. animgif.prg     is a sample to create an animated gif. bartest.prg     is a sample to create barcodes with GD Library.

 in sample folder:
 counter.prg     is sample applications of a graphic web counter.